snowdrop/k8s-infra/ansible/README-k8s.md

   ansible-playbook -i inventory/simple_host playbook/k8s.yml --tags kubedb -e remove=true
   ```

-  You can, during the installation of the kubedb operator install and enable their mutating and validating webhooks using this parameter `-e kubedb_enablewebhook=true`
+  You can, during the installation of the kubedb operator, install and enable their mutating and validating webhooks using this parameter `-e kubedb_enablewebhook=true`.
+By default, webhooks are not enabled.
+  The namespace where kudedb should be installed can be specified using `-e kubedb_namespace=my-kudeb`.
+By default, it is `kubedb`

 ### K8s Service Catalog and OABroker